Purchase a Past Issue

 Bring a cooler during your next visit to the Holmes County area, and grab these tasty treats for the trip home.

-We visited three landmark restaurants and identified 10 treats to take home with you.
+We visited three landmark restaurants and picked out 10 treats you should take home with you.

 More than 200 historically significant cars and motorcycles will roll in for the 11th annual event Sept.
 16 and 17.